minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

   submission before the deadline.
 Make sure to submit all files when you resubmit, not only the files that changed.

-* Go to the submit tab and send your ZIP-file to us.
+* Go to form below and send your ZIP-file to us.
 After the weekend, you'll see if you got a grade or if your submission was rejected.

 * In all cases, ask your assistant for feedback on the problem set during the lab sessions.
 This is how you learn!